-The championship team includes: freshman Merritt Kendzior, team manager/design engineer, and freshman Madalyn Kumor, resource manager, Southeast High School; sophomore Hannah Figueras, graphic designer, and sophomore Domenic Aluise, manufacturing engineer/car design engineer, Braden River High School; and eighth-grader Victoria Sinclair, graphic designer/manufacturing engineer, R. Dan Nolan Middle School.
+Slipstreams five team members include freshmen Kendzior and Madalyn Kumor, resource manager, Southeast High; sophomores Hannah Figueras, graphic designer, and Domenic Aluise, design and manufacturing engineer, Braden River High; and eighth-grader Victoria Sinclair, Nolan Middle School.
+Brian Kendzior is the adviser.